Lady Death: Lady Death: The Motion Picture

 Lady Death: The Motion Picture was released in 2004 by ADV Films.

-The movie begins in 15th century Sweden, where Hope, the beautiful daughter of Matthias, a skilled mercenary who is in actuality a demon, is accused of being the devil's consort.
+The film begins in 15th century Sweden, where Hope, the beautiful daughter of Matthias, a skilled mercenary who is in actuality a demon, is accused of being the devil's consort.
 Sentenced by the town priest to be burned at the stake, Matthias, through his proxy, the jester Pagan, offers her life if she surrenders herself to him and joins him in Hell.
 Matthias's plan to corrupt her is met with unanticipated resistance, as Hope rejects his scheme and eventually finds herself transformed into the powerful warrior Lady Death, who challenges Lucifer for control of Hell itself.

 Many of the events from the comics are altered in the animated film.
 Instead of summoning a demon with whom she bargains for her life, Hope's spell summons a pair of flying demons that carry her physically to Hell (restoring her badly burned body in the process), dropping her in the court of her father, who intends for her to join him by his side.
 When she refuses, he casts her out, only for her to side with the master blacksmith Cremator, an escaped slave of his, and to lead an army of hellspawn creatures against him.
 In this continuity, her curse is to be trapped in Hell for as long as one of Lucifer's allies remains alive.
 Unlike in the comic, Lady Death is presented as more of a heroine whose goal isn't to destroy all life on Earth, but to liberate Hell from Lucifer's tyranny.

+Lady Death Demonicron

+Lady Death Demonicron, a canonical beat-em-up video game set in the Lady Death universe, has been funded on Kickstarter and is currently in development for PlayStation 5, Xbox Series, and the Nintendo Switch, courtesy of developer Art of Play Games.